 1031 Like-Kind Exchanges

-Section 1031 of the Tax Code permits the seller of property to defer capital gains taxes from a transaction if the exchange is for property that is of a “like kind.”
+Section 1031 of the Tax Code permits a seller of property to defer capital-gains taxes from a transaction if the exchange is for property that is of a “like kind.”
 These transactions must be for productive use in a trade or business or for investment.

-For nearly one hundred years, property owners have used 1031 exchanges to grow their businesses and hire new employees.
+For nearly 100years, property owners have used 1031 exchanges to grow their businesses and hire new employees.
 However, in the 113th Congress, federal politicians in the House and Senate discussed the repeal of Section 1031 as a part of a comprehensive tax reform package.

 Since then, AAHOA has fervently advocated to keep this important section in the tax code.
 By deferring tax payments on property exchanges, hoteliers have more available capital to invest in additional properties.
 This leads to new employee hires, job protection, business growth, and increased opportunities for local community investment.

-The numbers speak for themselves: On average, a replacement property obtained through a 1031 exchange is $305,000 to $422,000 more valuable than the original property.
-Further, repealing this essential tax code would reduce GDP by $61 billion to $131 billion over 10 years, and would reduce workforce income by approximately $1.4 billion.
+The numbers speak for themselves: On average, a replacement property obtained through a 1031 exchange is $305,000-$422,000 more valuable than the original property.
+Further, repealing this essential tax code would reduce the GDP $61 billion-$131 billion over 10 years and reduce workforce income by approximately $1.4 billion.

 Stand with local small businesses and urge your legislators to preserve Section 1031 “Like-Kind” Exchanges today!

 Taxes on hotel room nights are almost everywhere in the United States on some level.
-Many of these taxes are imposed on the local level, but some exist on a statewide basis, as well, and are in combination with local taxes.
+Many of these taxes are imposed on the local level, but some also exist on a statewide basis and are in combination with local taxes.

 Ultimately, it’s the hotel customer that pays the tax.
-Like other taxes, there’s only so much money customers have to spend, and every dollar the government takes is a dollar less that the customer can spend at the hotel or other businesses, such as shops, restaurants, entertainment, and other services.
+Customers have only so much money to spend, and every dollar the government takes is a dollar less that customer can spend at a hotel or other businesses, such as shops, restaurants, entertainment, etc.

 For the most part, AAHOA doesn’t want to end hotel occupancy taxes, but we do demand they meet certain criteria:

 - They are an ad valorum tax, i.e., a tax that is a percentage of the value of the purchase, like 3%.
-This is the only fair way to enact hotel occupancy taxes, because hotels span a wide variety prices that rely on vastly different customer bases.
+This is the only fair way to enact hotel occupancy taxes, because hotel prices span a wide range, therefore, different hotels rely on different customer bases.

 - The funds are used to benefit hotels.
-The best use for hotel occupancy tax dollars is to advertise and market to bring in additional customers.
+The best use for hotel occupancy tax dollars is in advertising and marketing to bring in additional customers.
 This will generate even more in other taxes – sales tax, increased payroll taxes as wages rise in response to demand, increase property taxes as property values increase, etc. – as customers spend more money and businesses thrive.